plone/volto/docs/source/addons/index.md

 such as `import { Something } from '@plone/my-volto-addon'` without any extra configuration.

+### Use mrs-developer to manage the development cycle

 #### Add mrs-developer dependency and related script

 [Eric Brehault](https://github.com/ebrehault) ported this amazing Python tool,